MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ## Launch new Notebooks

-You can launch a new notebook multiple ways:
+There are multiple ways to launch a new notebook.

 1. From the Manage Dashboard.
-On making a new connection you will see a Dashboard.
+On making a new connection, you will see a Dashboard.
 Click on New Notebook task from the Dashboard.

   ![image3](media/notebooks-guidance/image3.png)